ebeninca/fip16/README.md

 ## Issues:

-- test tournaments in tournaments mode ASIAN CUP:

-in the compobj text assign it to a nation and select it in tournament mode.

-1667,3,C960,TrophyName_Abbr15_960,1666

-change the line above to the line below.

-1667,3,C960,TrophyName_Abbr15_960,1505

-load tournament mode and select saudi arabia.

 - Canadian clubs on MLS doesn't participate in the US Open Cup, no further action for now.
 - A chance of conflict on FIFA CWC exists between the host team and the winners of AFC / CAF Champions league being the same teams, it's very rare, doesn't crash, cup still playable, no further action for now.
 - New Zealand is qualifying to WC through CONCACAF Gold Cup, no changes made on it.
 - CONCACAF Gold Cup not showing on tables full screen, same problem of AFC Asian Cup, still playable.
-- Definir um jogo de final na Gold Cup
 - FIFA CWC Cup has been generated in AUG 26, Libertadores champion have to wait an entire year to participate, Is it possible to change this date to earlier DEC?

 - v62 CAF Real Madrid (as ukraine national team manager): ukraine isn't in the euro qualifiers competition